macroing/CEL4J/README.md

 * `org.macroing.cel4j.java.source.lexical` - An API that models the lexical structure of a `CompilationUnit`.

 #### CEL4J JSON
-The APIs in this project allows you to parse, manipulate and format JSON.

 * `org.macroing.cel4j.json` - An API that contains an object-oriented JSON model, as well as parsing and formatting functionality.

 #### CEL4J Node